Car insurance is a necessity. No one enjoys spending money that they can only recoup when something bad happens.

 According to research by TheZebra, the average annual premium broken down by credit score is as follows:

 average annual premium ($)

-Insurance rates also vary by zip code, indicating that those who live in low income areas may risk higher premiums based on their residency.
+Auto insurance rates also vary by zip code, indicating that those who live in areas below the federal poverty level may risk higher premiums based on their residency.

-Since those on a low income are more likely to claim, the insurance company will assume that you are too.
+Since a person on a low income is more likely to claim, the insurance company will assume that you are too.

 Education level, while not a perfect indicator, correlates with both income level as well as insurance premiums.
 As your education level goes up, you’re more likely to have a higher income, and, your insurance premium is likely to go down.

 For example, a PhD will reduce your insurance by $36/year on average (much less than the cost of getting your PhD).